brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * __Customer Managed CMK w/ imported Key Material__: Customer manages rotation | NO automatic rotation | Manual rotation is only option by deleting CMK + creating new CMK.
 * _Be careful of deleting OLD CMKs during rotation - KEEP the old key in case it is needed._

+__KMS CMKs in Custom Key Store (backed by CloudHSM)__
+* You can create CMKs in a custom key store, where KMS will generate and store key material for the CMK in a CloudHSM Cluster that you own and manage.
+* Cryptographic operations are performed in the HSMs in the cluster.

+__KMS CMKs with IAM policies__
+* A Key Policy must explicitly allow IAM to use IAM policies to give users/roles access to the CMK.
+* This is done by having an `ALLOW` statement for Principal `"AWS": "arn:aws:iam::111222333:root"` (Allow IAM in account 111222333 to use CMK).

-__KMS Grants__ are used to programatically delegate temporary use of CMKs to other AWS principals.
-Grants only ALLOW.
+__KMS Grants__ are used to programatically delegate TEMPORARY use of CMKs to other AWS principals.
+* Grants only ALLOW, not deny access to a CMK.
-* `create-grant`: adds new grant to CMK, specifies who can use it and list of operations grantee can perform.
+* `create-grant` adds new grant to CMK, specifies who can use it and list of operations grantee can perform.
 A grant token is generated and can be passed as an argument to a KMS API.
-* `list-grants`: lists grants for a CMK.
-* `revoke-grant`: remove a grant from a CMK.

 __KMS Policy Conditions - ViaService__ is used to ALLOW/DENY access to your CMKs according to which service the request originated from.